NotSince/pokevotes/README.md

-pokevotes
+Pokevotes
 =========

-Changes all upvotes on reddit to animated pokeballs
+Changes all upvotes on reddit to animated pokeballs!

-Simply drag PokeballUpvotes.crx into chrome to install.
+Simply download [PokeballUpvotes.crx](http://www.reddit.com/r/pokemontrades), and drag into chrome to install.